 Wise Online - View Week

-This week we focus on trauma, empathic distress fatigue and emotional exhaustion.
-How do you nourish yourself and look after yourself in times of stress or difficulty, particularly when working in emergency services (or when many people around us are experiencing high levels of stress and psychological distress).
+This week we focus on trauma (including vicarious trauma), empathic distress fatigue and emotional exhaustion.
+How can we prevent PTSD?
+How do you nourish yourself and look after yourself when there is inevitable stress and trauma in the job, or when many people around you are experiencing high levels of traumatic stress and psychological distress?
 What self-care techniques do you practice to decompress, regulate and return to your window of tolerance?
-How do you show empathy for others but ensure you don’t take on too much of other peoples’ energy, stress or trauma?
+How do you regulate after trauma?
+How do you show care for others but ensure you don’t take on too much of other peoples’ energy, distress or trauma?

 WISE Recap

-- Mindfulness can help us to overcome emotional exhaustion and vicarious trauma.
+- Mindfulness can help us to overcome emotional exhaustion and lessen the impact of trauma.
 Mindfulness is a useful tool for regulating emotions by increasing awareness and developing flexibility and adaptability in responding to our own emotional experiences.
 Mindfulness encourages acceptance rather than avoidance of our experiences and decreases rumination about past and future events that can exhaust our energy.
 When we are mindful and accept sensations and thoughts that arise, we likely reduce our emotional numbing.

 - Our capacity to hold space for own our suffering and pain, directly correlates to our capacity to hold space for other’s pain.
 It is likely that many people have empathy tanks that are full (i.e. they have reached their own capacity for empathy).
-Empathic distress is common after what we have all experienced collectively in the world.
+Empathic distress is very common after what we have all experienced collectively in the world.
+This is even more common in the emergency services sector.

-- The skill we have learnt this week is responding mindfully to others’ pain by dialing down the empathy.
-We are working towards maintaining equanimity (inner balance), whilst also learning how to respond with kindness, compassion, respect and care.
+- The skill we have learnt this week is responding mindfully to trauma as well as others’ pain.
+We are working towards maintaining equanimity (inner balance), whilst also learning how to respect the trauma response and respond with kindness, compassion, warmth and care.

 - Kindness is good for our physiological wellbeing.
 It produces oxytocin which fills our heart with blood, dilates our blood vessels and lowers our blood pressure.
 Make your kindness acts this week unconditional (you don’t need anything back).

-- Remember the hand model we did at the start of the workshop (the hand opened with acceptance, allowing and compassion.
+- Remember the trauma response hand model we did at the start of the workshop (the hand opened with acceptance, allowing and compassion.
 The hand tightened with resistance and forcing a particular state to occur).
 There is often intelligence in the trauma response and ‘shutting down/closing off’ to protect and stay safe.
-This is a survival mechanism and response.
-However, when we communicate to ourselves and others with warmth, care, respect, kindness, love and compassion it helps move through these states and difficulties with more mindfulness, grace and composure.
+This is a survival mechanism and hard-wired response.
+However, when we communicate to ourselves and others with warmth, care, respect, kindness, love and compassion it helps create openness and helps us move through difficulties with more mindfulness, grace and composure.

 Trauma is defined as a physical and/or emotional wound or shock that creates substantial, lasting damage to a person’s psychological development.
 Vicarious trauma (otherwise known as secondary trauma) refers to an individual’s own psycho-emotional reactions due to his or her exposure to others’ traumatic experiences.
-For police officers who work with traumatised or challenging populations, vicarious trauma becomes a much more serious issue because it can potentially compromise the individuals’ health and well-being.
+For sworn and unworn officers who are exposed to trauma, vicarious trauma is a serious issue because it can potentially compromise the individuals’ health and well-being.

-Mindfulness can help us to overcome emotional exhaustion and vicarious trauma.
-We can learn effective self-directed techniques and tools to maintain equanimity in the face of danger and human suffering, thereby reducing the incidence of secondary or vicarious trauma, PTSD or other stress-related health concerns.
+Mindfulness can help us to overcome emotional exhaustion and trauma.
+We can learn effective self-directed techniques and tools to maintain equanimity in the face of danger, serious injury and human suffering, thereby reducing the incidence of PTSD, vicarious trauma or other stress-related health concerns.

-Studies measuring stress in health care professionals and individuals working in emergency services/ trauma-related professions found an eight week mindfulness meditation program resulted in a significant decline in emotional exhaustion and empathy fatigue.
+Studies measuring stress in health care professionals and individuals working in emergency services/ trauma-related professions found an eight week mindfulness meditation program resulted in a significant decline in emotional exhaustion, empathy fatigue and trauma-related symptoms.

 Firstly, let’s revise the window of tolerance so we can identify the early warning signs of trauma and dysregulation.